Skip to main content

 • In 2019 the Assessing Vermont’s Creative Economy study documented over 40,000 jobs in the creative economy sector in Vermont.

-• In 2017, the national Arts & Economic Prosperity 5 survey documented that the nonprofit arts and culture industry in Vermont generated $123 million in economic activity.
+• In 2017, the national Arts and Economic Prosperity 5 survey documented that the nonprofit arts and culture industry in Vermont generated $123 million in economic activity.
 Field research for the latest AEP6 study was conducted in 2022 and 2023, with findings anticipated to be released in September 2023.

 Agriculture, Agritourism and Vermont-Made Products